scholarslab/scholarslab.github.io/collections/_posts/2014-10-03-bonjour-je-mappelle-julia.md

 To start this mutual journey, I'd like to leave you all with a stanza from a song by Regina Spektor that addresses the consciousness of objects in a museum:

-<blockquote>"First there’s lights out, then there’s lock up
+> "First there’s lights out, then there’s lock up<br>
-Masterpieces serving maximum sentences
+Masterpieces serving maximum sentences<br>
-It’s their own fault for being timeless
+It’s their own fault for being timeless<br>
-There’s a price to pay and a consequence
+There’s a price to pay and a consequence<br>
-All the galleries, the museums
+All the galleries, the museums<br>
-Here’s your ticket, welcome to the tombs
+Here’s your ticket, welcome to the tombs<br>
-They’re just public mausoleums
+They’re just public mausoleums<br>
-The living dead fill every room
+The living dead fill every room<br>
-But the most special are the most lonely
+But the most special are the most lonely<br>
-God, I pity the violins
+God, I pity the violins<br>
-In glass coffins they keep coughing
+In glass coffins they keep coughing<br>
-They’ve forgotten, forgotten how to sing"</blockquote>
+They’ve forgotten, forgotten how to sing"<br>

 Let's free the objects from their cages and let them sing again in glorious 3D!
 Allons-y!